OpenBagTwo/chappeau/Chappeau Resourcepack/README.md

 ## Datapack (Optional)

-This repo also contains a **datapack** for obtaining these items in survival.
+Matching **datapacks** are available to enable obtaining these items in survival.

+- Use the "Chappeau Datapack" for Minecraft 1.20.3 and above
+- Use the "Chappeau Datapack (Legacy)" version for Minecraft 1.20.1 and below

 ### Coffee and Espresso